lmu-osc/Introduction-RStudio-Git-GitHub/next_steps.md

 * Learn command line git by following this tutorial from Software Carpentry - http://swcarpentry.github.io/git-novice/
 * Make your analysis citable and more discoverable by using Zenodo to assign it a Digital Object Identifier - https://zenodo.org/features

+**Testing and version control**

+By employing testing, you can ensure that your code behaves the way you expect

+* Unit testing in R, the bare minimum - http://www.johnmyleswhite.com/notebook/2010/08/17/unit-testing-in-r-the-bare-minimum/
+* Continuous Integration.
+Every time you push a change, your tests are automatically run. - https://docs.travis-ci.com/user/languages/r